Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

 - State: A candidate stack (list of box orientations).
 - Energy: Negative of stack height (we want to maximise height).
-- Neighborhood: Random local edits (remove/insert, rebuild part of the stack, etc.).
+- Neighbourhood: Random local edits (remove/insert, rebuild part of the stack, etc.).
 The number of boxes that can be changed in a move is controlled by the temperature parameter t.
 - Acceptance:
   - Always accept improvements (taller stacks).
   - Otherwise, accept with probability exp(Δh / t), where Δh is the change in height, allowing escape from local optima.